Izabel Pakzad

-Izabel Pakzad is an American actress and director.
+Izabel Pakzad (born January 2, 1994) is an American actress and filmmaker.

 In 2022, Pakzad wrote, directed and starred in the short film Don’t Worry, It’s Gonna Be OK.
 The film won Best Short at the 2022 LA Film Festival.

 Pakzad has had roles in the TV series The Deuce and Baker's Dozen, as well as the film Birds of Prey.

 Pakzad wrote and directed the 2025 film Find Your Friends.